openstack/openstack-manuals/doc/arch-design/source/legal-security-requirements.rst

 ~~~~~~~~~~~~~~~~~~~

 Securing a multi-site OpenStack installation brings
 extra challenges.
-Tenants may expect a tenant-created network
+Projects may expect a project-created network
 to be secure.
 In a multi-site installation the use of a
 non-private connection between sites may be required.
 This may
 mean that traffic would be visible to third parties and, in